Patient Portal LOGIN NEW USER đź’ł Pay Bill

 • Various members of our staff may see your clinical record in the course of our care for you.
 This includes physicians, nurses, medical assistants and other providers.

-We will use or disclose your protected health information as needed to arrange for payment for service to you.
+Payment: We will use or your PHI as needed to arrange for payment for service that you receive from us and other health care providers.
 For example, information about your diagnosis and the service we render is included in the bills that we submit to your health insurance plan.
-Your health plan may require health information in order to confirm that the service rendered is covered by your benefit program and medically necessary.
-A health care provider that delivers service to you, such as a clinical laboratory, may need information about you in order to arrange for payment for its services.
+We may provide your health plan with health information in order to confirm that the service we rendered is covered by your benefit program and medically necessary.
+We may submit information about you to another health care provider that delivers services to you, such as a clinical laboratory, in order to allow them to seek payment from you or your health plan for their services.

-It may also be necessary to use or disclose protected health information for our health care operations or those of another organization that has a relationship with you.
+Health Care Operations: It may also be necessary to use or disclose your PHI for our health care operations or those of another organization that has a relationship with you.
 For example, our quality assurance staff reviews records to be sure that we deliver appropriate treatment of high quality.
 Your health plan may wish to review your records to be sure that we meet national standards for quality of care.

 Other Uses and Disclosures that do not require your authorization

 Disclosure to your family and friends.
-If you are an adult, and in the case of certain minors, you have the right to control disclosure of information about you to any other person, including family members or friends.
+If you are an adult, and in the case of certain minors, you have the right to control disclosure of PHI about you to any other person, including family members or friends.
 If you ask us to keep your information confidential, we will respect your wishes.
-But if you don’t object, we will share information with family members or friends involved in your care as needed to enable them to help you.
+But, when consistent with your wishes,, we will share your PHI with family members or friends involved in your care as needed to enable them to help you.

 Legally Required.
 We will disclose your PHI when we are legally required to do so by any federal, state or local law including in judicial settings and to health oversight regulatory agencies and law enforcement.

 Abuse or Neglect.
-We may disclose your health information to appropriate authorities if we reasonably believe that you are a possible victim of abuse, neglect, or domestic violence or the possible victim of other crimes.
-This information will be disclosed only to the extent necessary to prevent a serious threat to your health or safety or that of others, and as permitted by applicable law.
+We may disclose your PHI to appropriate authorities if we reasonably believe that you are a possible victim of abuse, neglect, or domestic violence or the possible victim of other crimes.
+Your PHI will be disclosed only to the extent necessary to prevent a serious threat to your health or safety or that of others, and as permitted by applicable law.

 Public Health Responsibilities.
-We will disclose your health care information to the extent required by law to report problems with products, reactions to medications, product recalls, and disease/infection exposure and to prevent and control disease, injury and/or disability.
+We will disclose your PHI to the extent required by law to report problems with products, reactions to medications, product recalls, and disease/infection exposure and to prevent and control disease, injury and/or disability.

 Appointment Reminders.
-We may use your health records to remind you of recommended services, treatment or scheduled appointments.
+We may use your PHI to remind you of recommended services, treatment or scheduled appointments.

-Research.
-We may use or disclose your PHI for research when the use or disclosure for research has been approved by an Institutional Review Board or privacy board.
+Medical Research.
+We may use or disclose your PHI for research when the use or disclosure for medical research has been approved by an Institutional Review Board or privacy board.

 Workers Compensation.
 We may release your PHI to comply with workers compensation laws or similar programs.

 Fundraising.
-We may also use or disclose your PHI to contact you about fundraising for ourselves.
-If you do not wish to be contacted about fundraising, please notify our Contact Person.
+We may also use or disclose your PHI to contact you about fundraising for ourselves or to market our services and products.
+Our fundraising and marketing communications with you will let you know how you can opt-out of receiving similar communications in the future.
+If you do not wish to be contacted on marketing and fundraising activities, please notify our Contact Person.

 Uses or Disclosures that do require your authorization:

-You may revoke any prior written authorization you have previously provided to us, except to the extent such authorization has been acted upon.
+You may revoke any prior written authorization you have previously provided to us, but please know that your revocation will not apply to any uses or disclosures that occur prior to your revocation.

 You have the following legal rights regarding your PHI:

 Right to request confidential communications.
-You may request that communications to you, such as appointment reminders, bills, or explanations of health benefits be made in a confidential manner.
-We will accommodate any such request, as long as you provide a means for us to process payment transactions.
+You may request that communications to you, such as appointment reminders, bills, or treatment options be made in a confidential manner.
+We will accommodate any such request, as long as you provide a means for us to process payment transactions for services we provide for you.

-Right to request restrictions on use and disclosure of your information.
-You have the right to request restrictions on our use of your protected health information for particular purposes, such as treatment, payment or health care operations, or our disclosure of that information to certain third parties, such as family members or friends who may be involved in your care.
+Right to request restrictions on use and disclosure of your PHI.
+You have the right to request restrictions on our use of your PHI for particular purposes, such as treatment, payment or health care operations, or our disclosure of that information to certain third parties, such as family members or friends who may be involved in your care.
 You have a right to restrict certain disclosures of PHI to a health plan if you are paying out-of-pocket for the healthcare item or service.
 We are not obligated to agree to a requested restriction, but we will consider your request.

 Right to revoke a Consent or Authorization.
-You may revoke a written Consent or Authorization for us to use or disclose your protected health information.
+You may revoke a written Consent or Authorization for us to use or disclose your PHI.
 The revocation will not affect any previous use or disclosure of your information.

 Right to review and copy record.
 You may inspect and obtain a copy of your PHI that is contained in a designated record set for as long as we maintain the PHI.
-A designated record set usually contains medical and billing records but not psychotherapy notes, or information compiled for use in a civil, criminal or administrative action or proceeding, and PHI for which access of otherwise prohibited by law.
+A designated record set usually contains medical and billing records but it does not include psychotherapy notes, information compiled for use in a civil, criminal or administrative action or proceeding, and any PHI for which access is otherwise prohibited by law.

 We may deny your request to inspect or copy your PHI if, in our professional judgment, we determine that the access requested is likely to endanger your life or safety or that of another person, or that it is likely to cause substantial harm to another person referenced within the information.
 You have a right to request a review of this decision.

 Right to “amend” record.
 You have a right to request an amendment of your PHI in a designated record set for as long as we maintain it.
-If there is a mistake, a note will be entered in the record to correct the error.
+If a mistake in your PHI is identified, a note will be entered in your record to correct the error.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us.
 We may prepare a rebuttal and provide you with a copy.
 Requests for amendment must be in writing and directed to the Medical Records Department.
 This information will be included as part of the total record and shared with others if it might affect decisions they make about you.

 Right to an accounting.
 You have the right to an accounting of certain disclosures of your PHI to third parties.
 This does not include disclosures that you authorize, or disclosures that occur in the context of treatment, payment or health care operations, or disclosures we are permitted to make without your authorization.
 The request for an accounting of disclosures must be made in writing to the Medical Records Department.
 The request should specify the time period sought for the accounting.
 We are not required to provide an accounting for disclosures that took place six years prior to the date on which the accounting is requested, unless otherwise required by law.